-We have applied to list our common stock on the Nasdaq Global Market under the trading symbol "SBTX."
+Our common stock has been approved for listing on the Nasdaq Global Market under the trading symbol "SBTX."

 Transfer Agent and Registrar

 Upon the closing of this offering, the transfer agent and registrar for our common stock will be American Stock Transfer & Trust Company, LLC.
 The transfer agent's address is 6201 15th Avenue, Brooklyn, New York 11219, and its telephone number is (800) 937-5449.